10 online short, flash fiction stories examples on one page.

 And that is how I got my armadillo.

-Weird Flash fiction story example #2.
+Weird flash fiction short story example #2.
 100 to 200 words range (this one is just odd).

 The owl fell out of the tree as the cat walked by; the ensuing result was not pretty.
 The tombstones glimmered in the cemetery; the phosphorus leached from the ground was finally making itself known.
 No moon this night; the stars were bright.